 Incorrect Power and Surge Wattage

 When a lamp is first installed, it requires more power than if it had been running on a consistent basis for some time.
 This extra power can put a strain on the LED lamps and cause them to flicker, typically as a result of a drop or surge in power.
-To prevent this issue, it is recommended to move larger-load items to a high-volt circuit.
+To prevent this issue, it is recommended to move larger-load items to a high-voltage circuit.
+Additionally, avoiding high-power appliances on the same circuit as your LED lights can help prevent flickering by reducing the risk of power surges and voltage drops.
 This eliminates the pressure on the entire voltage load, thus eliminating the risk of flickering.

 Changing Voltage Levels

 Voltage levels change through the wiring of an application.
 Voltage flows through each wire, each of which uses a specific voltage level.
-A change in voltage level can be caused by multiple appliances being used at one time, causing peaks and dips in your voltage levels, and resulting in a flickering lamp.
-This is a common problem in many households due to the amount of appliances using a heavy power load.
-Check the current running to your home/office/space to ensure it provides adequate voltage levels to run everything you need when you need them.
+Voltage changes, such as those caused by large appliances cycling on and off, can lead to flickering or cause lights to dim.
+A change in supply voltage can affect lighting in several rooms at once, indicating a potentially unstable power supply.
+LED tube lights react instantly to electrical changes, making them more susceptible to flickering from even minor fluctuations.
+Flickering in LED tube lights is commonly caused by loose wiring, incompatible dimmers, poor-quality drivers or bulbs, or voltage fluctuations from large appliances.
+This is a common problem in many households due to the number of appliances using a heavy power load.
+Check the current running to your home/office/space to ensure it provides adequate and stable voltage levels to run everything you need when you need them.

 Step Three - Address the Malfunctioning Light Component

-When you have tested all components and narrowed it down to the malfunctioned component, speak to your manufacturer and explain the tests you’ve carried out.
+When you have tested all components and narrowed it down to the malfunctioning component, speak to your manufacturer and explain the tests you’ve carried out.
 If your lamp is under warranty, your manufacturer should replace it.
 If the lamp is out of warranty, your manufacturer can help you find a replacement piece.
 Always have a qualified electrician switch out the components to ensure safety remains a top priority.
+Be sure to follow the manufacturer's instructions when replacing or repairing any LED components to ensure proper operation and safety.

 Step 4 - Replace the T8 LED Tubes or Purchase an LED Light Fixture

 If you have carried out the above tests and your LED lamps are still flickering or not powering on, replacing your T8 LED lamps may be a more worthwhile, efficient option.
+When replacing or upgrading, choose LED tube lights with a long lifespan and a good warranty to ensure reliable performance.
+If you are using LED tube lights in existing fluorescent fixtures, the ballast must be bypassed or replaced with an LED-compatible one to prevent flickering and ensure proper operation.
 Access Fixtures no longer offers T8 LED lamps for you to choose from, but we do offer LED fixture replacements such as the UPTA fixtures.
 UPTAs last for over 200,000 hours and are even more energy-efficient than T8 LED lamps.
 These fixtures are ideal for mechanic shops, retail locations, paint booths, artist studios, and anywhere that requires detail-oriented work.
 EPTA is also another flicker-free LED choice.
 EPTA is a linear fixture ideal for replacing T8 or T5 LEDs and is L70-rated at over 200,000 hours.

 Additional Considerations to Mitigate Against Light Flickering